scalatra/scalatra-website/guides/commands.md

 ### Retrieving objects in a controller

-Let's move back to the TodosController, and get databinding working.
+Let's move back to the TodosController, and get the commands working.

 Just to see if everything is working, let's try and retrieve a single Todo.